-By using Wakeupdata you get 12 months of free product data feed management for Local Inventory Ads.
+By using Wakeupdata you get seamless onboarding and product data feed management for Local Inventory Ads.
 We are a trusted Google partner and we want to help you overcome the already difficult times we experience.

 Where are Local Inventory Ads available?